Pitmaster Brian has made one EPIC smoked meatloaf with is STUFFED with cheese and wrapped in crispy bacon!

 Meatloaf is heavy comfort food, so you can go with the traditional mashed or smoked potatoes.

-We like serving it with some smoked mac and cheese and you can do both together.
+We like serving smoked meatloaf with some smoked mac and cheese or smoked cream cheese.
 Make sure you also serve something light, like fresh Greek salad or some steamed vegetables.